StarCrusher96/Kerbal-Star-Systems-2/README.md

        - If you choose to not purchase the Volumetric EVE, then the two below downloads will give a reduced - though better than nothing experience
    * [**Environmental Visual Enhancements Redux**](https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases/): **NOT CURRENTLY SUPPORTED** For those that are unable to purchase the new EVE Volumetrics.
 Many of the more immersive features will not be available. **SUPPORT COMING SOON.**
    * [**Scatterer**](https://github.com/LGhassen/Scatterer/releases): Atmospheric shaders for those that are unable to purchase the new EVE Volumetrics.
-   * [**Parallax2**](https://forum.kerbalspaceprogram.com/topic/209714-112x-parallax-pbr-terrain-and-surface-objects-202/): For the interesting ground scatter.
-Note: Parallax 1 is not supported
+   * [**Parallax 2**](https://forum.kerbalspaceprogram.com/topic/209714-112x-parallax-pbr-terrain-and-surface-objects-202/): For the interesting ground scatter.
+Note: Parallax 1 is not supported, Parallax Continued will be supported in the near future.
    * [**NiftyNebulae**](https://github.com/RJVB09/NiftyNebulae/releases): For dust rings, nebulae, etc.

 ### 4. KSS2 General Settings file